KaddyKuyeri/WeatherBot-by-Kadzuwa-Kuyeri/README.md

 Credits
-This project was developed as part of AI Use Case and Evaluation – Phase 3 Assignment under the Master’s program in Artificial Intelligence at IU International University of Applied Sciences.
+This project was developed as part of Project: AI Use Case – Phase 3 Assignment under the Master’s program in Artificial Intelligence at IU International University of Applied Sciences.